 For tips on road tripping alone, check out: 6 Solo Road Trip Tips – How to Have An Epic Road Trip When You’re Alone

-2. Visit a Country You’ve Never Thought of Visiting
+2. Visit a Country/City You’ve Never Thought of Visiting

 Spin your globe and go wherever your finger lands!
 Perhaps it’s a country you’ve never heard of, perhaps you’ve been before.
 Whatever happens, go with an open mind, open heart, and you may just discover (or rediscover) one of your favorite places in the world.